 CEG stated increases in the most recent 5 year data reflected increases in the raw equity betas, decreases in gearing ratios of the remaining listed stocks (APA, DUE, SKI, AST) increase and an increase in the weighting of high-beta stocks (APA) in the value-weighted portfolios.
-Since the Guideline, some of the still-listed firms have undertaken a range of transactions (some of these transactions would be expected to increase their exposure to systematic risk from unregulated assets and/or assets that are different from the regulated service (standard control, prescribed and reference services) that should not affect their systematic risk of supplying regulated services.
-Therefore it is not clear that CEG's result, even if reflective of a true increase in the underlying beta of the sample, is indicative of a material change in the equity beta of a benchmark efficient entity in providing standard control, prescribed transmission or reference services.
+Since the Guideline, some of the still-listed firms have undertaken a range of transactions (some of these transactions would be expected to increase their exposure to systematic risk from unregulated assets and/or assets that are different from the reference services) that should not affect their systematic risk of supplying reference services.
+Therefore it is not clear that CEG's result, even if reflective of a true increase in the underlying beta of the sample, is indicative of a material change in the equity beta of a benchmark efficient entity in providing reference services.
 Partington and Satchell has also advised that there is overall only 'weak evidence of increased beta at the individual firm level based on last five years data set'.
-1200
+1201